elliotenglish/knowledge_base/differential_geometry.md

 ![Tetrahedron](tetrahedron.svg)

-Vertex orders to create inward facing normals (reverse to get outward face normals):
+There are the vertex orders that create inward facing normals (reverse to get outward face normals):
 - 4: 1,2,3
 - 1: 2,4,3
 - 2: 3,4,1